SainsburyWellcomeCentre/Pyper/doc/source/installation.rst

 the installer will run and probably tell you it will change some user rights.
 For example: *“The following directories will be made group writable: /user/local/lib”*.
 It will also probably ask you to confirm with enter and prompt for your admin password.

 Now we have to make sure homebrew software is visible to the system.
-Open a new terminal window, and in there, type:
+Open a new terminal **window**, and in there, type:

 .. code-block:: bash

     echo $PATH

-and check whether you can see the following in the output: “/usr/local/sbin” and “/usr/local/bin”
+and check whether you can see both of the following in the output: “/usr/local/sbin” and “/usr/local/bin”

 if “/usr/local/bin” is missing, run the following: